simOne3107/R4CogPsy/README.md

 powerSim(myModel)
 ```

-By default, the function will run 1000 simulations.
+By default, the `powerSim()` function will run 1000 simulations.
 However, that number can be easily changed by adding a `nsim` argument with the desired number of simulations.
 Similarly, the `powerSim()` function will, by default, test the first fixed effect in a model.
 To specify the fixed effect we are interested in, we must use the `test` argument.

 ```r
 > powerSim(errorBehavModel3, test = fixed ("cLogBlock"), nsim = 5)